Spectral properties of $\mathcal{C}$-graphs: Introduction

-In this paper we consider the adjacency matrix of a class of cograph, namely $\mathcal{C}$-graphs.
+In this paper we consider the adjacency matrix of a subclass of cographs, namely $\mathcal{C}$-graphs.
 Spectral characterization of cographs has been done previously by many authors \cite{Tura 3, Tura 4, Stanic, Chang, Ghorbani 1, He, Jacobs 2,Trevisan 1, Royle, Sander}.
-We mention some notable works below: \begin{itemize} \item The rank of a cograph is equal to the number of distinct non-zero rows of $A$ (Royle \cite{Royle}). \item B\i y\i ko\u{g}lu et al.~\cite{Stanic} proved that $0,-1$ belong to the spectrum of a connected cograph if and only if it contains duplicate (resp. coduplicate) vertices.

-\item In \cite{Trevisan 1}, Mohhamadian and Trevisan shown that $(-1,~0)$ is an eigenvalue free interval for the adjacency matrix of a cograph.

-\item Jacobs et al. \cite{Jacobs 2} obtain a formula for the inertia of a cograph and listed a pairs of equienergetic cographs.

-\item Allem and Tura \cite{Tura 3,Tura 4} wrote several papers on spectral properties of cographs.
-They investigated the multiplicity of eigenvalue $\lambda\neq 0,~-1$.
-They obtained a family of non-cospectral and borderenergetic cographs.
+We mention some notable works here.
+Royle \cite{Royle} proved that the rank of a cograph is equal to the number of distinct non-zero rows of $A$.
+In \cite{Stanic}, B\i y\i ko\u{g}lu et al.~proved that $0,-1$ belong to the spectrum of a connected cograph if and only if it contains duplicate (resp. coduplicate) vertices.
+In \cite{Trevisan 1}, Mohhamadian and Trevisan investigated an eigenvalue-free interval for cographs.
+They showed that $(-1,~0)$ is an eigenvalue-free interval for the adjacency matrix of a cograph; here we extend this interval to a bigger eigenvalue exclusion set.
+Jacobs \emph{et~al.}~\cite{Jacobs 2} obtained a formula for the inertia of a cograph and listed a pair of equienergetic cographs.
+Allem and Tura \cite{Tura 3,Tura 4} wrote several papers on spectral properties of cographs.
+They investigated the multiplicity of eigenvalues $\lambda\neq 0,-1$.
+They obtained a family of non-cospectral and border-energetic cographs.
 They also constructed a class of integral cographs.

-\item He et al.~\cite{He} established the validity of a conjecture related to the signature of chordal graphs and cographs.
+Finally, in \cite{He}, He \emph{et al.}~established the validity of a conjecture related to the signature of chordal graphs and cographs.
+Allem \emph{et~al.} \cite{Tura 5} develop algorithms to obtain eigenvalue-free (within a specific range) threshold graphs (a subclass of cographs).
+Chen and Tura \cite{CT} also addressed this direction in a recent study using a different approach.
+We examined the Laplacian spectrum for this class of cographs in our earlier study \cite{MMZ}.